Abhishek4298/abhishek_portfolio/README.md

 git@2.17.1 or higher
 ```

-> **IMPORTANT**: This project uses `node-sass@4.13.1` which is not compatible with Node.js versions higher than v14.
-For best results, use Node.js v12.x.
+> **IMPORTANT**: This project originally used `node-sass@4.13.1` which has been replaced with the more compatible `sass` package.
+Node.js v12.x is still recommended for best compatibility with all dependencies.

 ## Installation Steps